 - Failure to provide proper or timely treatment in response to test results

 - Failure to effectively communicate the nature of diagnosis or the urgency of the medical condition

 - Failure to follow-up with patients

 - Birth injury as a result of poor treatment by a health care provider

 - Surgical errors

 If you think that a medical professional has diagnosed you incorrectly or missed your diagnosis, you should contact an Alabama medical malpractice attorney right away.
 You will want to gather evidence as quickly as possible before it disappears.
 Belt & Bruner, P.C. can help protect your rights and begin an independent investigation quickly.

 If you need a second opinion by a medical expert for a cancer diagnosis or other major medical problem, you can contact UAB Medicine HealthFinder at (205) 934-9999 or use their online form to request an appointment.

 Our Diagnosis Mistake Lawyers Can Help

-If you or a loved one were injured in a devastating accident, call the medical malpractice lawyers from Belt & Bruner, P.C. at 205-933-1500 or use our online form.
-We offer a case evaluation free of charge and are ready to help you obtain full compensation for your losses.
-With offices in Birmingham, Mobile, Huntsville, and Montgomery, our diagnosis mistake lawyers will quickly travel to investigate your case.
+If you or a loved one were injured in a devastating accident, call the medical malpractice lawyers at the law firm of Belt & Bruner, P.C. at (205) 933-1500 or use our online form.
+We offer a free case evaluation and are ready to help you obtain full compensation for your losses.
+With law offices in Birmingham, Mobile, Huntsville, and Montgomery, our diagnostic mistake lawyers will quickly travel to investigate your case.